 The Smelter Experience

 No tour at Quincy is complete without visiting the historic Quincy Smelter (1898) located on Hancock’s waterfront.
 It is the oldest and most intact smelter from this period in the world, and visitors can tour the works and learn about the final processes involved in moving copper from ore to finished product.
-Regular tours start on May 29, and begin at 11:00 am, 12:00 pm, 1:00 pm, and 2:00 pm.
+Regular tours start on May 29, and begin at 10:00, 11:00 am, 12:00 pm, 1:00 pm, and 2:00 pm, Monday through Saturday.
+Ticket prices are $12 (adults), $6 (under 18), and free for kids under 6.
 Because this is an industrial site, proper footwear in the form of closed-toe shoes (hiking boots or shoes) is recommended: sandals, flip-flops or other open-toe footwear is not recommended.
 For more information call (906) 482-3101 or (906) 482-5569.